lmigueldf/doc/guide/plugins.md

 }
 ~~~

-In practice, native plugins do not need to do anything in the index.js file.
+Usually native plugins do not need to do anything in the index.js file, but the option is there if you need it.

 #### ./js/

-The JavaScript code can be specialized for each target based on where it is placed under this directory.  iOS, Android, and browser builds can all use different versions of your JS code.

-During **iOS** builds, the order of JavaScript imports is:

-+ `./js/ios/`
-+ `./js/native/`
-+ `./js/`

-During **Android** builds, the order of JavaScript imports is:

-+ `./js/android/`
-+ `./js/native/`
-+ `./js/`

-During **browser** builds, the order of JavaScript imports is:

-+ `./js/browser/`
-+ `./js/`

-Going with the geoloc example: When the Geolocation plugin is used in a game, it is imported with the line `import geoloc;`.
-Where the `geoloc.js` file is read from follows the rules above.

-For instance for an iOS build, the `./js/native/` directory will be added into the js.io compile path, meaning that JavaScript source files under `./js/native/` can be imported.

-For the Geolocation plugin, the `./js/native/geoloc.js` file is imported by `import geoloc;` for iOS builds, which contains the JavaScript wrapper for the native code.
-For browser builds, since the `./js/browser` directory is missing, the `./js/geoloc.js` file would be used, which does not contain the native wrapper code.
+The `js` directory contains JavaScript files that will be added to the JavaScript include path under `import plugins.addonName.*`.
+In the case of geoloc, this is `import plugins.geoloc.install;` to import the `install.js` file.

+You do not need to add a plugin to your manifest file to use JavaScript that it provides.

 #### ./android/